-You won’t believe the strange, weird, bizarre and scary things found after a tsunami hits!
-From sea monsters; to deep sea buildings.
+You won’t believe the strange, weird, bizarre, and scary things found after a tsunami hits!
+From sea monsters and seafaring artifacts to deep sea buildings.

 START BY THE LESS STRANGER OF THESE!

-These buoys were just common port objects before the Japanese tsunami of 2011, but on American soil they look completely out of place.
+These buoys were just common port objects before the Japanese tsunami of 2011, but on American soil, they look completely out of place.
 This yellow pod showed up on the shores of Northwest America, heightening fear that the United State’s West coast couldn’t handle the massive amounts of toxic debris that was set to come into the area.
 Years later, items from afar are still appearing in parts of Washington, Oregon, and California.
-The thought of how far away sea traveling objects had to move from just really proves how powerful the Pacific ocean currents are.
+It’s amazing how far away sea traveling objects can migrate and continually proves how powerful the Pacific Ocean currents are.

 4. It’s Both

 With it appearing to weigh so much, it’s no wonder that it took the full force of a tsunami to hoist this big ole guy out the water and into human captivity.
 Researchers believe it to be some type of cross hybrid between a Beluga whale and a shark, but who knew that those two species of animal could even breed?
 It was probably one of those “a shark from the wrong side of the tracks falls in love with the innocent but spontaneous beluga whale” type romances.